BloodLust-AG/Flowy-Behelit/README.md

 !!!!!
 I dont own all artworks shown here, the link to the original owners of the ones which I dont own are below, I had to create some Pixel art myself like Texts and Pipes and Edited the Skull knight's Skull to fit the game !!!!!

 https://benedique.itch.io/berserk-pixel-sprites

-the Behelit Sprite animation and Skull Knight's Skull https://tofupixel.tumblr.com/post/641078139675721728/submerged-my-links the background
+the Behelit Sprite animation and Skull Knight's Skull

+https://tofupixel.tumblr.com/post/641078139675721728/submerged-my-links

+the background

-I will change the background in the final piece. peace.
+I will change the background in the final piece as i dont know if the image is available for usage. peace.

 :)